-- · Using the remote control - 1.
-Press ⊕ on the remote control to display the Zoom bar. - 2.
-Press \( \text{ repeatedly to magnify the picture to a desired size.} \) - 3.
-To navigate the picture, press Enter to switch to the paning mode and press the directional arrows (◀, ♠, ▼, ▶) to navigate the picture. - 4.
-To reduce size of the picture, press Enter to switch back to the zoom in/out functionality, and press ▼ repeatedly until it is restored to the original size.
-You can also press Auto Sync on the remote control to restore the picture to its original size. - · Using the OSD menu - 1.
+- Using the remote control - 1.
+Press $\oplus$ on the remote control repeatedly to magnify the picture to a desired size. - 2.
+Press the directional arrows $(\blacktriangleleft, \blacktriangle, \bigtriangledown, \lor)$ to navigate the picture. - 3.
+To reduce size of the picture, you can press Auto Sync on the remote control to restore the picture to its original size.
+Or you can press $\mathfrak{Q}$ repeatedly. - · Using the OSD menu - 1.
 Open the OSD menu and go to the DISPLAY > Zoom menu. - 2.
 Press Enter.
 The Zoom bar is displayed. - 3.
-Repeat steps 2-4 in the section of Using the remote control above. - This function is only available when a PC input signal is selected.
-The picture can only be navigated after it is magnified.
-You can further magnify the picture while searching for details.
+Repeat steps 2-3 in the section of Using the remote control above.